 Discussion

 The current study examines the relative independent associations of individual differences (cognitive functioning and personality traits) and socioeconomic status to adolescent BMI.
-We found large and consistent associations between parental SES and BMI, as well notable associations between traits and BMI, especially for adolescent girls.
+We found large and consistent associations between parental SES and BMI, as well as notable associations between traits and BMI, especially for adolescent girls.
 There was little evidence that SES moderated the association of personality and BMI.
 Personality and SES independently contribute to the statistical prediction of BMI, although the relative contributions of these sets of variables differed for adolescent boys and girls.

 These findings are consistent with prior work documenting the inverse relationship between SES and BMI (29–32).
 We also replicate earlier work linking higher BMI level to lower levels of cognitive functioning (51).
-Moreover, we demonstrate that higher levels of conscientiousness and order (adolescent girls), and self-control (all participants) are associated with a lower BMI, which is consistent with associations between conscientiousness and health behaviors such as dieting and physical activity (22, 42, 44, 45).
+Moreover, we demonstrate that higher levels of Conscientiousness and Order (adolescent girls), and Self-Control (all participants) are associated with a lower BMI, which is consistent with associations between Conscientiousness and health behaviors such as dieting and physical activity (22, 42, 44, 45).

 However, our work is also inconsistent with some prior research.
-For example, we find extraversion to be negatively associated (in the case of adolescent girls) or unassociated (adolescent boys) with BMI while others have found a positive relationship between BMI and extraversion (46, 47), although humor in adolescent girls was positively associated with body mass.
+For example, we find Extraversion to be negatively associated (in the case of adolescent girls) or unassociated (adolescent boys) with BMI while others have found a positive relationship between BMI and extraversion (46, 47), although Humor in adolescent girls was positively associated with body mass.
 This prior work used samples of adults, so this may reflect differential associations between traits and body size across the lifespan.
-Regarding neuroticism, we found a relatively strong relationship between a larger BMI and higher levels of neuroticism, anxiety, and irritability among adolescent girls, consistent with research related to emotional eating (49) rather than being underweight (22, 42, 46).
-Notably, neuroticism and related narrow traits were unrelated to BMI among adolescent boys.
+Regarding Neuroticism, we found a relatively strong relationship between a larger BMI and higher levels of Neuroticism, Anxiety, and Irritability among adolescent girls, consistent with research related to emotional eating (49) rather than being underweight (22, 42, 46).
+Notably, Neuroticism and related narrow traits were unrelated to BMI among adolescent boys.
 An important conclusion of our findings is that BMI is more strongly associated with narrow traits over broad ones; these specific traits provide a more nuanced view of BMI and weight issues among adolescents.
 For example, only some narrow traits (Well-Being, Irritability) were associated with BMI in girls, while others (Adaptability, Emotional Stability) were not.
 This lends support to the notion that mixed findings for broader traits may reflect different associations of BMI to narrow traits (50).

 In addition, we found no support for the hypothesis that personality had stronger relationships with BMI at different levels of SES.
 This effectively rules out the strong situation hypothesis (78) and the possibility that personality expression has the strongest effect on BMI among those with sufficient resources (81).

 Among our most important results were the findings that SES contributed three times as much to the out-of-sample prediction of BMI as individual differences among adolescent girls, even when many narrow traits were used to assess individual differences.
-Inclusion of the Big Five did not explain increase the variance explained relative to SES.
+Inclusion of the Big Five did not increase the variance explained relative to SES.
 These findings suggest that environmental factors play a significant role in body size compared to individual differences in behavior.
 Importantly, all variables combined accounted for less than 5% of the variability in BMI, highlighting the limited impact of these variables broadly.
 This is no surprise, as BMI – much like all indicators of health – is highly multi-determined (89, 90).

 Limitations